Greetings friends! Welcome to my MetaMask wallet review.

 - Open source: This means that all the MetaMask code is online and free to access.
 You can build your own version at home!
 I’m kidding, don’t do that.
 I mean, you could but don’t.
 Open-source software can be reviewed and updated by the community, meaning that it can be continuously improved.

-- HD settings: Hierarchical deterministic settings help users backup their accounts.
+- HD settings: Hierarchical deterministic settings help users back up their accounts.
 They do this by giving the user a list of words called seed phrases.
 Seed phrases can be used to reset lost account information.

 - Built-in coin purchasing: MetaMask links directly with two exchanges where users can buy cryptocurrency.
 Users can select Coinbase to purchase Ether and ShapeShift to buy Ether or ERC20 tokens.

 - Customer support: MetaMask wants to get as many people involved with the Ethereum network as it can.
-It has a video introduction on its homepage, and a detailed support page.
+It has a video introduction on its homepage and a detailed support page.

 - Simple interface: Once it’s set up, MetaMask is very simple to use.
 All of its features are laid out clearly so sending and receiving currency is easy, even for beginners!

 - Local key storage: Some wallet providers store keys on their own servers.
-This is common on exchanges which provide wallets, like Coinbase.
+This is common on exchanges that provide wallets, like Coinbase.
 MetaMask keys are stored on the user’s own browser, not on any remote servers.
 This gives the user more control over their public and private keys.

 - Community: MetaMask is an important part of the Ethereum community.
 It’s got more than a million active users and has over 40 thousand followers on Twitter.